Tower Mountain - Thunder Bay, Ontario

 Twenty-six (26) gold occurrences have been identified to-date, within and adjacent to the TMIC, suggesting at least one phase of the TMIC was enriched in gold (REFERENCE FIGURE 1.0).
 The majority of the known occurrences to-date lie within a 500-metre halo surrounding the TMIC.
 All diamond drilling to-date has largely focused on a 1,500 metre x 500-metre-wide area west of the TMIC that includes the UV and Bench showings, the most advanced showings discovered to-date.

-Drill results indicate broad, consistent, low grade (>0.10 and <1.0 g/t) gold mineralization persists over several hundreds of metres in virtually all holes drilled to-date.
-The gold mineralization is localized within brecciated and altered alkalic volcanic rocks surrounding the TMIC and is associated with variable sericite-pyrite alteration with brecciated alkaline volcanics.
+Drill results indicate broad, consistent, large-tonnage, low-grade gold mineralization (averaging ~0.8 g/t Au, with some high-grade intercepts up to 941.0 g/t Au over 1.5 metres).
+The gold mineralization persists over 100’s of metres in virtually all holes drilled to-date.
 Higher grade gold mineralization appears localized within and proximal to syenite-monzonite dikes and sills, the orientation and frequency of which is currently being evaluated.
 Pyrite content appears to be a key indicator of increased gold grades and Induced Polarity has been proven to be an effective vector for exploration success, particularly at the Bench target.
+Pyrite content appears to be a key indicator of increased gold grades and Induced Polarity (“IP”) has been proven to be an effective vector for exploration success, particularly at the Bench target.
+IP has identified numerous targets on the east side of the intrusion which has yet to be drilled.
+The surface samples from the east side of the intrusion are the highest gold grades of all the surface samples on the property.
+This is then next area where drilling will be focused.

 Exploration Model